 One of our most important goals in 2019 was “reliability.”
 To get there, we changed many of our internal development policies and methods.
-Let’s take a brief look back at how we did, and a sneak peek at what’s coming in 2020.
+Let’s take a brief look back at what we did, and a sneak peek at what’s coming in 2020.

 We made eight releases1 in 2019, a significantly lower amount than in previous years.
 It isn’t a sign that we’re slowing down development but instead reflects our new focus on reliability.
 We adopted a slower update cadence to allow more time for additional rounds of internal testing.